 - Beat the cream cheese until it is smooth.

-- Add the egg, vanilla essence, icing sugar and cream and beat for at least two minutes until the mixture is light and creamy.
+- Add the egg, vanilla extract, icing sugar and cream and beat for at least two minutes until the mixture is light and creamy.

 - Place a dollop of the cheese mixture onto the biscuit base.
 I start off with a dessert spoon full for each.